marcbove/VSMTP/README.md

 # VSMTP
 A Very Simple Mail Transfer Protocol implemented with Java

-Project made by Enyu Lin, Dani Díez and me.
+Project made by Enyu Lin, Dani Díez and I.